 Priorities assigned by a CIP evaluation committee, consisting of senior management

 CIP capacity is limited by the following:

-- Non-Local Projects – All Montgomery County agencies compete for same funding and SAG
+Non-Local Projects – All Montgomery County agencies compete for the same funding and SAG

 It can take several years to complete a new park, park facility, or a major renovation.
-The length of time needed for preliminary design through construction varies by project, and depends on the project’s scale and complexity and also on available funding.
+The length of time needed for preliminary design through construction varies by project.
+It depends on the project’s scale, the complexity, and also on available funding.
 If funding is not available at the time of the approval of the plan, the Montgomery County Council will set the schedule and the funding at a later date.